leno12/OOP2/docs/README.md

 * The Analysis Server performs all operations to get the data into final shape as requested by the Client.
 This means all computations must be performed at the Analysis Server (e.g., caching, clustering, searching).
 * The GUI must always be responsive, even when one or more requests are processed in the background.

 When your submission is graded, the last commit before the deadline on the **master** branch is checked out.
-Don't forget to write the file `README.md` in the root directory of your repository, where you document important design decisions, open issues or bonus tasks you implemented.
+Don't forget to write the file ` md` in the root directory of your repository, where you document important design decisions, open issues or bonus tasks you implemented.

 # Assignment 1 - Protocol, Caching, Simple Visualizations
 In this assignment you will implement the logic necessary for the Client and Analysis Server to exchange data.
 You need to integrate a graph library into the already existing GUI to display line charts and scatter plots.
 To reduce the number of requests to InfluxDb, the Analysis Server must cache already fetched data.